sashamakarenko/icp/README.md

 # icp - Immutable Compact Pointers
-Using 64-bit pointers and modern std::string makes your objects quite large and may increases cache misse probability.
+Using 64-bit pointers and modern std::string makes your objects quite large and may increase cache misse probability.

-Suppose you run a webstore and maintain an inmemory databae:
+Suppose you run a webstore and maintain an in-memory database:
 ```
                                    +--------------------+
    +-----------------+  1          |       Customer     |